Michelk-byte/jenkins-sandbox/README.md

 5. Enter a valid Datadog API Key (or use Select from credentials option).
 6. Click the Test Key button to verify that your API key is valid.
 7. Configure CI Visibility:
-   a) Enable the Enable CI Visibility checkbox.
+   - a.
+Enable the Enable CI Visibility checkbox.
-   b) (Optional) Configure your CI Instance name.
+   - b.
+(Optional) Configure your CI Instance name.
 8. (Optional) Configure logs collection:
-   a) Enable the Enable Log Collection checkbox.
+   - a.
+Enable the Enable Log Collection checkbox.
 9. (Optional) Enter the name of the host that you use to access Datadog UI (for example, app.datadoghq.com) in the Datadog App hostname field.
 10. Save your configuration.